What The Court Ruling Means For Trans Youth

 If you gender identity matches the one you were given at birth that’s called “cisgender”.

-I think I’m transgender, what do I do?
+I think I’m transgender, nonbinary or gender-diverse, what do I do?

 First of all, this is a place where you can feel safe and comfortable as yourself.
 If you are nervous about visiting our site then you can click on the arrow over on the right-hand-side of the screen and it’ll take you to another page.

 You can take a look around our website and think about what you would like to do.
 Maybe you need to talk to someone on our webchat or helpline?
 You might want to find out some information or make new friends.
-If you fancy meeting other gender diverse people, you can apply to join the teens forum.
+If you want to meet other transgender, nonbinary and gender diverse people, you can apply to join the teens forum.

 We also run residential weekends and local support groups, so get in touch if you’d like more information!

 You don’t have anything to worry about, they are still the same person.
-Try to use whichever name and pronouns (he/she/they) they ask you to use, as these can be very important for their happiness and self-confidence.
+Try to use whichever name and pronouns (he/she/they etc) they ask you to use, as these can be very important for their happiness and self-confidence.

 Don’t be afraid to ask questions but you must also understand that these things are very personal and they may not want to answer.